rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

 1.1.1 - Install

  * Install Octave version 3.2 or higher.
-Source code is available from http://www.octave.org, binary packages for Mac OSX and Windows are available from http://octave.sf.net, Linux binary packages are included with all major binary distributions
+Source code is available from http://www.octave.org, binary packages for Mac OSX and Windows are available from http://octave.sf.net, Linux binary packages are included with all major binary distributions.

- * Install the "nurbs" and "integration" packages available on http://octave.sf.net:
+ * Install the "nurbs" package available on http://octave.sf.net:
-   - download the latest release of nurbs-<version>.tar.gz and integration-<version>.tar.gz
+   - download the latest release of nurbs-<version>.tar.gz
    - type, at the octave prompt
-      pkg install nurbs-<version>.tar.gz integration-<version>.tar.gz
+      pkg install nurbs-<version>.tar.gz
+      pkg load nurbs

  * Download the geopdes_base-<version>.tar.gz package from
     http://geopdes.sf.net/functions/geopdes_base